Senate elections in spring 2017

 Representatives of academic staff are elected for the term of three years.
 Four members are elected from each faculty.

-The election is organised in the form of electronic voting from 16 May at 00:00 to 18 May at 23:59.
-There is no voting by ballot paper.
+The election was organised in the form of electronic voting from 16 May at 00:00 to 18 May at 23:59.
+There was no voting by ballot paper.

 In each faculty, at least ten employees with voting rights may jointly nominate senate member candidates.
 To set up a candidate, a written motion and the candidate’s written consent must be submitted to the academic secretary either on paper or electronically.